Twerton Park: A stadium worthy of the West (1932–1967)

+Work was frantic at Twerton Park to ready it for what was a predicted 20,000 gate versus Aston Villa.
+Extra terracing was cut on the banks.
+The gates were opened at 12:30 and over 50 police were present, as 17,000 made their way to the ground, Bath City's record league attendance.
 In the summer of 1946 the stadium was in discussion to be converted to an arena for Greyhound racing, with the Bath Chronicle reporting that "they might be forced to sell unless greater support was shown."
-Chairman at the time Mr Arthur Mortimer stated that he was “against dog racing, though there may be no alternative."
+Chairman at the time, Arthur Mortimer, stated that he was “against dog racing, though there may be no alternative."
 That year, the stadium was in plans for redevelopment.
 Mortimer stated that he desired to provide Bath with a stadium equal to, if not superior to any in the West of England.

 With the stadium in heavy discussion for expansion, to a capacity of 40,000, in aim to become; "a stadium worthy of the city".
 It was planned first to move the playing field a few yards to the west to enable a bank at the Bath End, and to extend the Popular Side, with the addition of further concrete terracing.
 The dressing room and facilities within the stadium were also being discussed for improvement.
 The greyhound racing proposal was later rejected in August 1946 as it had recently been decided that no dog racing was allowed for any league club, the management committee felt their efforts towards gaining entry into the English Football League would be vetoed.
 The chairman stated: "We feel that our geographical position alone entitles us to a higher place in the sun, with Bath and the surrounding districts, we can call upon 100,000 to support league football in the town.